cdaein/sketch-wrapper/README.md

 - Sketch props: Use props for each mode to help your coding.
 - Keyboard shortcuts: Play/pause your sketch and export canvas as image or WebM video at various frame rates (using [`webm-muxer`](https://github.com/Vanilagy/webm-muxer/) package).

+## Motivation

+In 2022, I started using [`canvas-sketch`](https://github.com/mattdesl/canvas-sketch) for all my creative coding sketches, and it was wonderful and met most of my needs.
+However, there were a few features that I wish it had.
+First was external ESM support.
+Due to the bundler it was using, I could not import latest packages that I liked such as [`pts`](https://github.com/williamngan/pts) or [`thi.ng/umbrella`](https://github.com/thi-ng/umbrella).
+Another was TypeScript.
+I've only used TS for a few months, but it quickly became a very essential tool in my workflow.
+So, I thought maybe I'd make my own tool.
+Sketch-wraper is incomplete and work-in-progress but it's been a great learning experience personally.
+If it can find some use in your sketches, that would be great, too.

 ## Example Usage

 The module supports both JavaScript and TypeScript.